AndrosovDima/Tree_of_cutting_hyperplanes/README.md

 ## In the package datasets you can find the data for the estimation of the quality of the algorithm

-## In the package graphs you can find the graphics about the analisys of the overfitting properties of the TCH comparing with the Decision tree
+## In the package graphs you can find the graphics about the analisys of the overfitting properties of the TCH comparing to the Decision tree

 ## In the file Seniority_committee.py you can check the code of the TCH method itself